Brecghan/Midstone_Clone/resources/design-document.md

 MCDP is a service designed to digitize a user's pantry.
 It allows them to keep an inventory of what is available in their household.

 This design document describes the service that will provide the digital pantry functionality to meet our customers' needs.
-It is designed to contain a pantry, a meal plan, as well as a grocery list function.
-It will be able to return current items in the pantry, recipes that are in the recipe book, and a grocery list of items needed to create that recipe.
+It is designed to contain a pantry, a meal plan, a recipe book, as well as a grocery list function.
+It will be able to return current items in the pantry, recipes that are in the recipe book, and a grocery list of items needed to create chosen recipes.

 ## 2. Top Questions to Resolve in Review